ethereum/pm/All Core Devs Meetings/Meeting 52.md

 **Ethereum J**

 Dmitrii (Harmony): [00:28:15]
-* working on pass all github tests that were added by Dmitri and other contributors for Constantinople
+* working on passing all github tests that were added by Dmitri and other contributors for Constantinople
-* found 1 bug with the compiler Maddox all others were related to empty storage account
+* found 1 bug with the compiler Maddox all others were related to an empty storage account
 * we are ready for the fork
 * we are not running on a hive, we had issues with it, not fixed yet